How to turn company expertise into a recognizable body of thought

 A narrow claim may need only a concrete example.
 A broad market assertion may require original research, a substantial third-party source, or multiple forms of corroboration.
 A recommendation based on experience should be identified as professional judgment rather than presented as universal proof.

-The most useful question is also the simplest: How do we know?
+The most useful question is sometimes the simplest: How do we know?

-Every significant claim should be capable of surviving that question before publication.
+Every significant claim should be capable of answering that question before publication.

 Companies frequently have access to more evidence than they realize.
 It may exist in product usage, project outcomes, implementation records, customer interviews, support data, sales patterns, controlled tests, internal research, or the accumulated observations of experienced staff.

-But information is not automatically evidence.
-It becomes evidence only when the audience can understand what it represents and why it is relevant to the claim.
+But information becomes evidence only when the audience can understand what it represents and why it's relevant to the claim.

 These questions do not exist to ruin a perfectly good marketing statistic.
 They determine what the statistic means.